Ed-Cupaioli-LLC/john-bauters/_pages/issues.md

       I will continue to look for ways to protect the city’s core services, to expand and diversify our local economy, and to support the businesses and workers that make up our local economy.
-  - title: Safety and Justice
+  - title: Community Safety and Social Justice
     id: safety
-    subtitle: >-
-      As our city grows, so too must our public safety system’s commitment to providing an equitable and just application of the law.
+    subtitle: Community Safety with a Commitment to Social Justice
     text: >-
-      As recent national events have reminded us, the quest for racial and social justice is far from over.
-In order for communities to realize lasting change, we must continue to have uncomfortable conversations about race and racism, and commit to taking action steps that address the unequal treatment many people experience.
+      The quest for racial and social justice is far from over.
+In order for communities to realize lasting change, we must continue to have challenging conversations about the ways in which race and racism impact justice and equity, and in turn, threaten community safety.

       Since joining the city council, I have fought to protect the safety of our most vulnerable community members.
 My first act as a council member was to coauthor the city’s Sanctuary City resolution.
-I identified and pushed the city to end contracts with companies sharing personal and biometric data with ICE and have called for limits on the use of certain technologies like facial recognition that can be misused to target and discriminate against minorities.
+I have identified and pushed the city to end contracts with companies sharing personal and biometric data with ICE and have called for limits on the use of certain technologies like facial recognition that can be misused to target and discriminate against minorities.
 True community safety comes from making meaningful investments in community-based health, education, and youth programs.

       Preparedness is also a key part of our safety plan.
 For the past three